Moskvitch 408: Differences with M-412/Izh-412/Comby

 The 1969–1976 M-408 and the M-412 also had identical bodies, and the M-412 received the same changes as the M-408 did in 1969.
 Again, the only differences between them were the engines (1300 and 1500 cc respectively).
 This can make identification difficult since there are no external differences between the two cars.
 Usually, first series' M-412 had a "412" or "1500" badge at the rear, opposite of the Moskvich logotype or near the logo, depending on The version.
-Other had an 1500 or 412 sign on the front fenders near the doors or directly on the front grill.
+Other had a 1500 or 412 sign on the front fenders near the doors or directly on the front grill.
 The 412 has sometimes mistakenly been referred to as the 408-1500, however such a name never existed.
 Another difference was that the M-412's speedometer read up to 160 km/h while that of the 408 only reached 140 km/h.
 The gear lever of The first series of 412 was a column mounted type, because first M-412 series had a front bench and used the same gearbox as 408.
 Since late 1968, the lever was floor mounted because a newer gearbox was used to improve performances and make a better use of the new engine and bucket seats were adopted.
 By comparison, IZH 412 had the floor mounted gearbox and bucket seats from the very beginning of their series.

 While in operation, the most notable difference between 408 and 412 is the sound of the engine, 412 being more silent and smooth than 408.
 Also, The exhaust pipe of 412 was slightly larger in diameter.
 First M-412 series, between 1967 and 1969 are a rare sight today, because they were manufactured in lower counts than M-408, and it was more expensive and barely exported as the UFA motor plant could not supply enough 412 engines.
 Moskvitch 408 had an oil bath air cleaner until the end of The series, even when this engine was passed to the 2138/2140 series.
 Moskvitch 412 had a dry type air cleaner, although first series, until late 1968 also had an oil bath air cleaner.

 Also, in 1967 the "IZh-Moskvitch-412" came into production.
 For 1967, this car was a twin of the Moskvitch-412, built (like the IZh-Moskvitch-408 corresponding model) by the IZh military factory in Izhevsk.
 The Izh-412 were produced there between 1967 and 1976.
 Starting in 1971, a spin-off series called "Izh Comby" was developed in Izhevsk and independently exported to Moscow and the rest of the USSR.
 It featured a 5-door hatchback and a windowed 3-door "trip car" (based on the panel van) that were not included in the original lineup.
 Izh did not manufacture four headlights version, but retained the 1964 styling.